 Stage three of Dysfunctional Lens Syndrome starts in your 60s or 70s and is a cataract.

 DLS is a natural process and even affects people who have had LASIK.
 LASIK only treats the cornea to improve focus and does not treat the lens itself.
 LASIK does not wear off, but the lens changes and visions worsen.

 Stage one or two DLS may be resolved by surgically replacing the dysfunctional lens with an intraocular lens or IOL.
 This procedure improves and stabilizes lens optics before cataracts develop in later life.
 Premium IOL implants may be an excellent option to improve vision and decrease dependency on eye glasses or contact lenses.

 Our eye exam and advanced testing will stage and monitor DLS.
 Our TRACEY iTRACE technology uses wavefront technology to measure DLS and is a valuable tool to educate you about how vision quality changes over time.
 Our eye sight is our most important sense and affects everything we do every waking minute of every day.
 If you are not seeing well from aging eyes and DLS, consider achieving clearer vision.
-Make an appointment and we can discuss how we can help you achieve a lifetime of better vision.
+Make an appointment to learn more about treatment options for Dysfunctional Lens Syndrome.